 Robotics

-Robotics integrates disciplines including electronics, mechatronics and real-time simulation to work towards the development of ever-more sophisticated robots – machines guided by electronic and computer programming – and systems by which to control and automate them.
-Specializing in this area could lead to mechanical engineering careers in sectors including virtual reality and artificial intelligence; manufacturing, assembly and processing; defence; communications and imaging; and medical robotics.
+Robotics integrates electronics, mechatronics, and real-time simulation to advance the development of sophisticated robots guided by electronic and computer programming.
+Specialising in robotics opens doors to careers in mechanical engineering across sectors such as virtual reality, artificial intelligence, manufacturing, defence, communications, imaging, and medical robotics.

-There are many other possible mechanical engineering specializations, many involving cross-over with a related field of study.
-Examples include biomedical engineering, computational engineering, materials sciences, energy conversion and welding and joining.
+There are many other possible mechanical engineering specialisations, many involving cross-over with a related field of study.
+Examples include computational engineering, materials sciences, energy conversion and welding and joining.
 Other mechanical engineering topics commonly included in university courses include risk assessment and quality control, product development and project management, to further prepare students for professional roles.

 Mechanical engineering careers

-Mechanical engineering careers span many different sectors of society, including transport, manufacturing and industry, healthcare, food processing, communications and media, energy production and defence.
-Within each of these sectors, different types of roles are available, including research, product development, quality control and maintenance.
+Mechanical engineering jobs span across many different sectors, including transport, manufacturing and industry, healthcare, food processing, communications and media, energy production and defence.
+Within each of these sectors, different types of roles are available not only in technical and engineering domains but also in business areas such as project management, operations, sales and marketing, procurement, and strategic planning.

 Mechanical engineering careers in aeronautics